Thomas-Frew/OLAF-Neighbourhood/TESTING.md

 If the feature is only partly complete, debug statements can be used to test its functionality.
 The entire "Test List" does not need to be tested, although it could be useful to test closely coupled features.

 If a feature is complete, an official test should be added to the "Test List" to ensure it works.
-Then, all tests from the "Test List" should be conducted to prevent regressing behaviour.
+Then, a copy of the "Test List" should be created, and all tests verified, to prevent regressing behaviour.

-All tests from the "Test List" should also be conducted when performing a pull request.
+Full testing should also be conducted when performing a pull request.
 If one of the tests fail, this could be mentioned as a comment on the PR.

 ## Interoperability Testing

+By reusing important components from our "Self-Testing" framework, we rigorously tested our app's interoperability with other teams.

-### Forms of Interoperability
+### Kinds of Interoperability

 ### Server-Server Tests